sauravpanda/cal-do-more/README.md

 Once you have the environment variables, you can run the code by running `python main.py`

 You will need to provide your AWS S3 `bucket name` and `object key`.
-This will be used to access your audio file in store in the S3 location
+This will be used to access your video or audio file in store in the S3 location

+We currently support these file formats ```AMR,FLAC,M4A,MP3,MP4,Ogg,WebM,WAV```